Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 - Budget: Familia Hotel Paris (three blocks away from the island)

-Finally, if you want to be incredibly central and walking distance from most of the major sites, consider the center of the city: the first arrondissement.
-You’ll have easy access to the Louvre, the Jardin des Tuileries, Place Vendôme, Notre-Dame, and almost every major transportation line.
+Finally, if you want to be incredibly central and walking distance from most of the major sites, consider the center of the city: the 1st arrondissement.
+You’ll have easy access to many of Paris’s main attractions: the Louvre, the Jardin des Tuileries, Place Vendôme, Notre-Dame, and almost every major transportation line.
 A lot of people consider it one of the best neighborhoods in Paris for that reason, but I think it’s a little too commercial and lacking in character.

 Keep in mind that being central comes with a price: Paris hotels tend to be most expensive in the first arrondissement.
 A lot of people who don’t know where to stay in Paris book their accommodation here because they assume it will be easier to get to the sights.
 But don’t forget about the metro.
 It’s cheap, it’s easy, it goes everywhere.

 One of my top recommendations is to branch away from the biggest sites and see what’s available a bit of a longer walk away.
 One of my favorite spots is Rue Montorgueuil, a fantastic food street split between the 1st and 2nd arrondissement.
 I once stayed by there and now it’s a place I need to visit whenever I’m in Paris.